Simple Homemade Hemp Milk Recipe

 • Add the one cup of shelled hemp seeds and four cups of filtered water to a high powered blender or food processor.
 Blend till smooth and creamy.

-• If needed, transfer to a nut milk bag and drain the milk into a large bowl.
-I didn't need to do this since my NutraMilk food processor did a great job at leaving very little.
+• Transfer to a nut milk bag and drain the milk into a large bowl.

 • The remaining pulp can then either be spooned into your morning porridge or smoothie bowl if you want this recipe to be waste-free.
 Alternatively, you should be able to compost the pulp.